NicolaBernini/LectureNotes_MachineLearning/README.md

 ## Credits

-[Dixiao Cui](http://www.dixiaocui.com/) for the material provided and the frequent inspiring discussions. 非常谢谢 !
+<a href="http://www.dixiaocui.com/" target="_blank">Dixiao Cui</a> for the material provided and the frequent inspiring discussions. 非常谢谢 !